Call Us for a Free Consultation

 An attorney can fight to protect you from these harsh penalties and punishments.
 James C. Gallo represents clients throughout Clark County including the cities of Las Vegas, North Las Vegas, Henderson, Boulder City and Mesquite, Nevada.

-Call Gallo Law Office at (702) 385-3131 today to set up a free consultation.
+Call Gallo Criminal Defense Las Vegas at (702) 385-3131 today to set up a free consultation.
 We will work to find the best defense for your case.

 Definition of Driving on a Suspended License